 . . .
 Ok . . .

-This also is a big problem for the “cosmic microwave background” idea because all the cosmic microwave radiation calculated as being “background” – must have been emitted at the same time as we see the huge galaxy GN-z11 today !
+This also is a big problem for the “cosmic microwave background” idea because all the cosmic microwave radiation calculated as being “background” – had to have been been emitted at the same time as the light was emitted from the huge galaxy GN-z11 !

 So much for “Precision cosmology.”